dbragdon1/s3head/README.md

 `s3head` is indifferent to the type of file you pass in.
 It simply iterates over the lines in the file.

+## AWS Authentication

+You must obviously be authenticated to AWS to use this command. `s3head` defers AWS authentication to the steps taken by the `NewSession` object provided by `aws-sdk-go/aws/session`.

 ## Default behavior

 ```bash